nmrenyi/swiss-canton-stats/milestone1.md

 ### Conclusion

-Switzerland is a federal state composed of each canton.
-Cantons have their own characteristics in all aspects.
+Switzerland is a federal state made up of individual cantons, each with its own unique characteristics.
+Here, we present a preliminary analysis of a portion of our dataset on happiness.
+As our project progresses, we will incorporate additional data sources to provide a more comprehensive representation of the happiness index across cantons.

 ## Related work